azyklus/monitor/readme.md

-# monitor
+# The Monitor

-Monitor is a simple Discord bot that hangs out in the [Narwhals](https://discord.gg/GyXtwnBWne) server.
+The Monitor is a simple Discord bot that hangs out in the [Narwhals](https://discord.gg/GyXtwnBWne) server.
 The bot offers several chat games to play and many moderation functions to automatically perform administrative functions.